-After countless hours of beach exploration and research, we’ve put together the ultimate list of “The Best of La Jolla Beaches”.
-No matter what activity you want to conduct along the shoreline, we want to make sure you get to the right spot.
+After countless hours of beach exploration and research, we’ve put together the ultimate list of “The Best of La Jolla Beaches.”
+No matter what activity you want to conduct on the San Diego shoreline, we want to make sure you get to the right spot.

 Best for Surfing:

 Windansea Beach & Black’s Beach

 Celebrate the Southern Californian passion of surfing at this La Jolla beach!

 Black’s Beach has been a prime surf spot since the ’60s, when it was discovered by four famous pro-surfers.
 The submarine canyon directly offshore funnels extra-powerful waves onto the beach, making this another spot for more experienced surfers.

 Best for Hiking:

 In the northernmost part of La Jolla, Torrey Pines State Reserve sits tucked away behind Torrey Pines beach.
 It is a large reserve, filled with trails, beautiful Torrey Pine trees, plenty of wildlife, and an unparalleled ocean view.
 The staggering cliffs are home to six trails that vary in difficulty; do just one, or complete them all for a serious workout!

 For those who want to truly feel the burn, hit the Guy Fleming Trail for its intense hill climb.
 If you’re looking for something a little less strenuous, try out the easier Razor Point Trail for a 1.3-mile adventure and the Beach Trail for a path that lands you directly on the sand (one of our favorites and definitely the most popular trail at Torrey Pines).
-Make a day of it and grab a picnic – check out our complete one-day itinerary for Torrey Pines here.
+Make a day of it and grab a picnic — check out our complete one-day itinerary for Torrey Pines here.